aws-samples/aws-proton-cloudformation-sample-templates/loadbalanced-fargate-svc/README.md

   --compatible-environment-templates '[{"templateName":"public-vpc","majorVersion":"1"}]'
 ```

-Wait for the service template version to be successfully registered:
+Wait for the service template to be successfully registered.
+Use this command to check for registration status:

 ```
-aws proton wait service-template-registration-complete \
+aws proton get-service-template \
   --region us-west-2 \
   --template-name "lb-fargate-service" \
   --major-version "1" \